intersystems-community/vscode-objectscript/docs/Projects.md

 * Using commands:

   Open the command palette and select the `Objectscript: Add to Project` or `Objectscript: Remove From Project` command.

-Adding or removing items from a project fires the `AttemptedEdit` source control action if the modification was successful and a server-side source control class is enabled.

 ### Add to Project UI